Automatic curd maker machine with thick homemade dahi

 Payback period ~2 months

-Let me put this in a different frame.
+Let me explain this in a different way.
 A 400g pack of Amul Masti Dahi costs Rs 35–40.
-For a family that consumes 500g of curd daily, that is Rs 70–80 per day, or roughly Rs 2,400 per month.
+Some families eat 500g of curd every day.
+That costs Rs 70–80 per day.
+It adds up to about Rs 2,400 per month.
 The same 500ml of homemade curd costs Rs 25–30 in milk.
-Even at the conservative end — Rs 500 savings per month — the Rs 1,199 machine pays for itself in under 10 weeks.
+You save at least Rs 500 each month.
+The Rs 1,199 machine pays for itself in under 10 weeks.

 The electricity cost is almost invisible.
 At 15 watts for 8 hours, each batch uses 0.12 kWh.
 At India's average domestic tariff of Rs 7–8 per kWh, that is less than Re 1 per batch.
 Over a month of daily use, the electricity adds up to roughly Rs 27.
 That is cheaper than running a 9W LED bulb for the same duration.